 6 Healthy Reasons to Drink Beer Every Day

-Unfortunately, the healthy effect of beer stops after the first few items daily – for women after a beer – and more than 2-3 beers are decided unhealthily.
+Unfortunately, the beneficial effect of beer stops after the first few items daily – for women after a beer – and more than 2-3 beers are decided unhealthily.

-The content of healthy vitamins and minerals in beer is admittedly overlooked, although the B vitamins in a beer correspond to approx. 10 percent of daily needs.
-A beer also gives you about 3 percent of your daily need for folate and potassium.
+The content of healthy vitamins and minerals in beer is admittedly overlooked, although the B vitamins in a beer correspond to approx. Ten percent of daily needs.
+A beer also gives you about 3 percent of your daily requirement for folate and potassium.

 However, beer contains, in particular, alcohol that is thought to make the blood less sticky and reduce the risk of elevated cholesterol and cardiovascular diseases such as stroke and heart attack.

 Here are six healthy reasons to drink one to two beers daily:

 1. Life Span

 Researchers from Tel Aviv University’s Institute for Molecular Microbiology and Biotechnology have discovered through tests of a kind of yeast that shares many significant genetic similarities with humans that caffeine shortens and alcohol prolongs telomeres like the plastic end of a leash, protecting the chromosomes from becoming dissolved.